 Risks To Merchant Mariners

-Traveling through national and international waters, merchant mariners encounter dangers.
+Traveling through national and international waters, merchant mariners encounter a wide variety of dangers.
 Merchant mariners face risks of slips and falls, drownings, and equipment malfunctions.
 If an employer fails to maintain equipment on a vessel or fails to keep the working environment on a ship safe, a merchant mariner can become injured.
 Pirates may attack merchant ships.
 Enclosed space accidents and electrical shock injuries are also prevalent on ships due to the nature of the work.
 Federal law protects merchant mariners’ rights to obtain financial compensation for workplace injuries.

 Back to top